myfriendbaubau/3-Tier-Enterprise-Network-Lab/README.md

-# 3-Tier Enterprise Network Lab + Firewall Edge
+# CML 3-Tier Enterprise Network Lab + Firewall Edge

 A 3-tier enterprise network (Core / Distribution / Access) built in Cisco Modeling Labs (CML), later extended with an iteratively-designed single-firewall internet edge.
 Built and documented in two phases — see [`CHANGELOG.md`](./CHANGELOG.md) for the full history.